-The study of calculus is introduced through studies of functions, limits, differentiation and higher order derivatives.
-Problems in optimization and related rates are considered.
-Integration is introduced by analyzing the definite and indefinite integral, areas and volumes.
-Prerequisite: Placement Test or MTHN120 or Permission of instructor.
+Calculus is introduced through the study of functions, limits, differentiation and higher order derivatives.
+Derivatives of polynomial, trigonometric, inverse trigonometric, exponential, and logarithmic functions are covered.
+Problems in optimization, curve sketching and related rates are considered.
+Integration is introduced by analyzing the definite and indefinite integral.
+Prerequisite: Placement Test or MATH120N or Permission of instructor.

-MTHN211 Calculus II 4 Credits
+MATH211N Calculus II